radamchin/ofxWarp/README.md

 * `F5` to decrease the mesh resolution
 * `F6` to increase the mesh resolution
 * `F7` to toggle adaptive mesh resolution

+# Notes
+* Each warp has four edges for edge blending.
+Use that `setGamma`, `setLuminance`, and `setExponent` to blend the edges
+* Each warp can have multiple control points